 From other pages on this site you may be aware that my husband and I both have arthritis.
 We are no longer on painkiller drugs of any kind and we are proud to share our testimony with you.

 In a corporate 2011 clinical glucosamine study, a new advanced version of this joint health complex containing vegetarian glucosamine hydrochloride and boswellia extract outperformed the leading competition by improving joint comfort in as few as five days (up to 28% faster than claimed by Osto Bi-Flex®, Nature Made® Triple Flex, and Schiff® Move Free®).
-(11)
+(11) A summary of the study details are found by scrolling the linked page above, including a two minute video.

 In addition, participants in a 90-day glucosamine study were asked to rate their level of comfort and ease of motion before and after taking joint health products.
 Results showed that the boswellia extract blended in New Advanced Joint Health Complex scored significantly better in both categories than the boswellia extract in Osteo Bi-Flex® (45% better joint comfort, and 31% better ease of motion).(11)